 The EcoBark could be just the product you’re looking for.

 And oh yes, it comes in a rainbow of different colors to choose from.
 Nice!

 Spare a thought for the safety of your Chihuahua in the car.

 When not secured inside the car, in the event of a crash the dog will fly through the air resulting in a variety of nightmarish scenarios.

-Indeed, don’t think for a moment that holding your dog on your lap is safe, because in a smash the dog becomes your personal airbag.
+Indeed, don’t think for a moment that holding your dog on your lap is safe because in a smash the dog becomes your airbag.
 Not good.

-For a small dog you have a number of options to secure them, including booster seats, travel boxes, or a harness.
+For a small dog, you have several options to secure them, including booster seats, travel boxes, or a harness.

-We love this Kurgo Crash-Tested product as a best harness for Chihuahua precisely because it has all the benefits of a harness, is safe in a crash, and you can use it to walk the dog.
+We love this Kurgo crash-tested product as the best harness for Chihuahua precisely because it has all the benefits of a harness, is safe in a crash, and you can use it to walk the dog.

 So what about the construction of this harness?

-The webbing is made from materials used in human safety restraints, and is indeed depended on by high risk sportsman such as mountain climbers to keep them safe.
+The webbing is made from materials used in human safety restraints and is indeed depended on by high-risk sportsmen such as mountain climbers to keep them safe.